radial-color-picker/vue-color-picker/docs/api.md

 -   Params: `hue` (`Number`)
 -   _Optional_

-Emitted every time the color changes, but unlike `@input` this is not emitted while rotating the knob. `@change` is a less noisy version of `@input` which is useful if you want to react to knob rotation stop for example or to use the `<color-picker>` as an uncontrolled component.
+Emitted every time the color changes, but unlike `@input` this is not emitted while rotating the knob. `@change` is a less noisy version of `@input` which is useful if you want to react to knob rotation stop for example or to use the `<ColorPicker>` as an uncontrolled component.

 ### select